-Internal name: cc\scripts\per\boot
+Internal name: cc\scripts\per\boot Module frequency: per always Supported distros: all

-1.8.37 Scripts Per Instance
+1.9.37 Scripts Per Instance

 Summary: run per instance scripts

 Any scripts in the scripts/per-instance directory on the datasource will be run when a new instance is first booted.
 Scripts will be run in alphabetical order.
 This module does not accept any config keys.